marcietolbert/MYDFIR-SOC-Analyst-Challenge/README.md

 - Draw.io for logcial diagramming.
 - ELK for log analysis and management.
-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- *Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- *Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- *Telemetry generation tools to create realistic network traffic and attack scenarios.

-## Steps
+## Challenge Weeks
-drag & drop screenshots here or use imgur and reference them using imgsrc
+Week One

-Every screenshot should have some text explaining what the screenshot is about.
+Week Two

-Example below.
+Week Three

-*Ref 1: Network Diagram*
+Week Four